Macomb County assistance programs.

 Referrals is also offered for free food pantries and local charities.
 Another key service is Meals on Wheels for seniors.
 Call the agency at (586) 469-6999, or read more Macomb County Community Services Agency.

 The Salvation Army Eastern Michigan Division offers Macomb County residents several services and resources.
 Counselors will work with individuals and families in need to provide them with access to medications, clothing, rent assistance, funds to pay utility bills, shelter, and travel vouchers.
-Special Christmas and holiday assistance programs, such as Angel Tree, or also offered in Macomb County.
-There are more than 2 dozen offices located around the area.
-Read more, or dial 248.443.5500.

 Society of Saint Vincent De Paul in the Archdiocese of Detroit can provide qualified low income people with temporary financial assistance and other aid.
 The organization can provide temporary financial assistance and cash grants for individuals and families who are experiencing an unexpected financial crisis or emergency, and if the applicant has insufficient resources to obtain essential services.
 They may be able to even provide utility, mortgage, or rent payment assistance.
 Call them at (313) 393-2930.